Gifford and Garvald Railway

 The Gifford and Garvald Railway was a 9.25 mi single-track branch railway line in East Lothian, Scotland, that ran from a junction west of Ormiston on the Macmerry Branch to Gifford via three intermediate stations, Pencaitland, Saltoun, and Humbie.

 History

-The line was proposed in November 1890 and the company was authorised on 3 July 1891 to construct a line of 12 miles and 200 yards.
+The line was proposed in November 1890 and the company was authorised by the Gifford and Garvald Railway Act 1891 (54 & 55 Vict. c. lxxxv) on 3 July 1891 to construct a line of 12 miles and 200 yards.
 Only 9.25 miles of line was completed and opened on 14 October 1901.
-Run by the North British Railway from opening the line remained independent until 1923 when it became part of London and North Eastern Railway.
-At Pencaitland, the line served the Glenkinchie distillery.
-L The extension of the line to Garvald was never completed.
+Run by the North British Railway from opening the line remained independent until 1923 when it became part of the London and North Eastern Railway.
+At Pencaitland, the line served the Glenkinchie distillery, and continued onward to Gifford where it terminated next to what is now the Gifford Community Woodland.
+The extension of the line to Garvald was never completed.

 The line closed to passengers on 3 April 1933 when the Macmerry Branch withdrew its services.
 After a bridge collapse in August 1948 the section from Gifford to Humbie closed but the remaining line stayed open.
 On 2 May 1960 the line past Humbie closed to freight and the remaining line on 25 April 1965.